ovaisq/processes/diagrams/README.md

 # List of Workflows
+* 2017_gliffy_release_schedule.png
+	* Very high level representation of releases tthat have been completed/pushed-to-prod or are inflight
 * 2017_2020_qa-vm-infra-designed-built-by-me.png (Diagram)
 * 2017_2019_Handspun_VM_Infra.pdf (List of VMs)
 	* QA VM Infra I personally built up between 2017 and 2019.